Chico’s Corner

 A childhood cornfield explains a grown-up need: seasons of rebuilding.
 Career, relationships, information, body, each has its own soil, and each can be restored.

 Fog at work is often structural.
-Here’s how to keep clarity, protect your attention, and decide what to keep feeding, and what to let go.
+Here’s how to keep clarity, salvage your career, and decide what to keep and what to let go.

 systems in action